-But the prepared templates are only half the magic of Montage.
-The other half is customization.
+Montage templates are located under Themes in the Montages and Templates category of the Library panel.
+The templates are pre-defined (limited editing) designed to enhance your movies with off-the-shelf slideshow, animation and multitrack editing effects.
 Montage templates have slots that can contain several types of custom data, including video, text captions, photos and more.
 You can fill in a slot just by dragging a suitable asset to the corresponding displayed drop zone.

-Montage in the Library
+Montage templates are located under Themes in the Library.